babyloniaapp/docs/logs.md

 <hr/>

+19.12.22 – We bought back 5899 $BABY token again yesterday and added $60 of liquidity to the Pancakeswap. <br/>

+---

 18.12.22 – We started testing the lottery UI on the Polygon mainnet since yesterday, it is still buggy and requires optimizations.<br/>